ember-template-lint/ember-template-lint/docs/rule/no-at-ember-render-modifiers.md

 ## Migration

-The migration path typically depends on what the render-modifier was used for, but if you need a customm modifier, the [`ember-modifier` README](https://github.com/ember-modifier/ember-modifier) covers everything you need to know for making custom modifiers.
+The migration path typically depends on what the render-modifier was used for, but if you need a custom modifier, the [`ember-modifier` README](https://github.com/ember-modifier/ember-modifier) covers everything you need to know for making custom modifiers.

 For example, if render modifiers were used for setup/teardown, the migration to `ember-modifier` could be the following: